 Kinship care state of nation survey 2020

 Annual Survey 2020

 Acknowledgements

 We would like to thank all the kinship carers who took time out of their busy lives to complete this survey, without them this would not be possible.

 Introduction

 Kinship care is an essential form of care for children who are unable to live with their parents.
 Children who are looked after by kinship carers usually benefit from loving, stable homes (Wellard et al 2017).
 However, many kinship carers face enormous challenges and are often either unsupported or only have access to limited support (Hunt 2018, Harwin et al 2019).
 At a time when the number of children coming into local authority care is at the highest level for decades, kinship care has the potential to offer alternative care to children who otherwise would be in local authority care.
 Furthermore, the research evidence suggests outcomes for children in kinship care are generally positive (Wellard et al 2017, Harwin et al 2019).
 A recent evaluation (currently in publication) of the Grandparents Plus Kinship Connected support programme also identified that support offered to kinship carers can be cost effective for local authorities.

+This is a brief summary of the findings of the annual survey and the full report will be available late 2020.
 This report is designed to be accessible so it can be read by kinship carers, professionals, academics and policy makers.

 About the State of the Nation Survey 2020

 Grandparents Plus conduct an annual survey of kinship carers across the UK to help better understand what life is like for them.
 These surveys build an evidence base that allows us to develop effective support services for kinship carers.
 They also support us to make recommendations for changes to government policy and help us improve the practice of all professionals working with kinship carers.

 This year's survey had two key aims.
 First was to find out how kinship carers felt the role affected their lives and the lives of the children they look after.
 Second was to build on the knowledge from the surveys Grandparents Plus conducted over the summer (Grandparents Plus 2020a, 2020b, 2020c) which looked at the impact the Covid-19 had on kinship families.

 Method